Musafir (1957 film): Episode 2 – Birth

-Episode-3-Death
+Episode 3 – Death

 The next inhabitants are a barrister and his widowed sister Uma (Usha Kiran).
-Uma has a small handicapped son Raja (Daisy Irani).
+Uma has a small handicapped son, Raja (Daisy Irani).
 The neighbourhood "aunty" again visits the home.
 Like the previous tenants, this family also hears the sound of a violin in the night.
 The child is also attracted by the music and when he finds out about Pagla Babu from the tea-vendor, he insists on meeting him.
-However, the vendor tells the child that Pagla babu does not meet anyone.
+However, the vendor tells the child that Pagla Babu does not meet anyone.
 However, the child does not listen and insists on meeting the mysterious violinist.
 Pagla Babu does appear to meet the child.
 Uma is shocked to realize that Pagla Babu is none other than Raja (Dilip Kumar), her ex-lover.
 Raja, however, does not make it evident and interacts fondly with the child.
 In a very short span, an amazing bond is developed between Raja and the child.
 Initially, Uma is very uncomfortable with this bonding, but slowly she accepts it.
-We come to know that Raja is suffering from cancer and the dreaded disease is in its advanced stages.
+Raja is suffering from cancer and the disease is in its advanced stages.
 Ironically, Raja, who is on the verge of dying, pumps life into the child and fills his dark world with hope.
 He also tells the child that he will start walking once there is a flower in the garden.
 On knowing about Raja, Uma's brother is furious.
 There is a clash between them.
 Slowly, Raja reaches the final stage and Uma takes care of him.
 Eventually he dies and the child starts walking.
 Meanwhile, in the garden, the germinated seed finally blossoms into a flower.